ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

 ``e2e/pipeline.yaml``
 ---------------------
-This pipeline is different from ``common/pipeline.yaml`` in that steps 2 and 4 have different implementations (for example, step 2 runs on Spark here), and that steps 2-4 increment the input data, as can be seen by comparing the YAMLs.
+This pipeline is different from ``common/pipeline.yaml`` in that steps 2 and 4 have different implementations (for example, step 2 runs on Spark here), and that steps 2-4 are configured to increment the counter in the input data by a custom value, as can be seen by comparing the YAMLs.

 .. code-block:: console